storesafe/cordova-sqlite-storage/README.md

 Please include the following:
 - Which platform(s) (Android/iOS/macOS/Windows)
 - Clear description of the issue
-- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app).
+- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [`brodybits/cordova-sqlite-test-app`](https://github.com/brodybits/cordova-sqlite-test-app).
 ZIP/TGZ/BZ2 archive available from a public link is OK.
 No RAR or other such formats please.
 - In case of a Windows build problem please capture the entire compiler output.

 ## Please do NOT use any of these formats